Solcany/matussolcany.com/src/content/About/index.md

 ## Colophon

-- Designed and Coded by Matúš Solčány
+- Designed and coded by Matúš Solčány
 - Statically generated with Hugo
 - Hosted on Websupport servers
 - Coded with Doom Emacs